sarathchandrikak/Machine-Learning/NLP/README.md

   1. either fill the cell with the frequency of a word (i.e. a cell can have a value of 0 or more)
   2. fill the cell with either 0, in case the word is not present or 1, in case the word is present (binary format).

+## Stemming Lemmatization

+Stemming is a rule-based technique that just chops off the suffix of a word to get its root form, which is called the 'stem'.
+Porter stemmer was developed in 1980 and works only on English words.
+Snowball stemmer is a more versatile stemmer that not only works on English words but also on words of other languages such as French, German, Italian, Finnish, Russian, and many more languages.

+Lemmatization is a more sophisticated/ intelligent technique in the sense that it doesn’t just chop off the suffix of a word.
+Instead, it takes an input word and searches for its base word by going recursively through all the variations of dictionary words.
+The base word in this case is called the lemma.

+Stemming is much faster than the lemmatizer (which searches the dictionary to look for the lemma of a word).
+On the other hand, a stemmer typically gives less accurate results than a lemmatizer.